blairdrummond/NLP-Poetry/README.md

 ************

-IMPORTANT NOTE
+Important Note:

 the stanford core folder is missing the models.jar file, which is too large for github.

 ************

+See:

-SEE TODO.txt for more on the list of priorities.
+TODO.txt for more on the list of priorities.